Understanding Autism

 Overview

-Through these workshops you will have the opportunity to explore the topics of Autism, Neurodiversity and learn how you can make your business and community more autism friendly.
+Through these workshops you will have the opportunity to explore the topics of Autism, Neurodiversity and learn how you can make your business and community more autism friendly from someone with lived experience.

 These workshops are one of a kind as each session is uniquely catered toward what each participant would like to gain from attending.
 Whether it be to better understand autism and neurodiversity or to learn more about some of the accommodations your business can make to cater for the autism community.